michael-smythe/cvah-train/README.md

 # Overview
 This project allows you to build a custom image which can be deployed rapidly when you want to perform your training and allows for reproducible deployments in minutes rather than going through the entire build process each time.
 Its IaC performed by packer for building the custom image and terraform for the deployment of the image.
 It cost about $0.50-$0.70 per month to store the custom image and the deployment of the box is currently a preemptible box, however that could be changed.

+# Prerequsites
+1. GCP billing account name found at https://console.cloud.google.com/billing, in the examples this is `My Billing Account FY22`.
+2. Desired project ID name, in the examples this is `cvah-helk-training-fy22`.
+3. Either a local Linux/MacOS machine or the Google Cloud Console where you can install the Google Cloud SDK and Terraform/Packer.

 # Install Dependencies
 ## GCloud
 Follow instructions here: https://cloud.google.com/sdk/docs/install